ploomber/sql/docs/deploying-your-sql-applications/sample-deployment-pc.md

 This script defines functions to extract weather data, transform it into a DataFrame, and populates a Motherduck instance.
 To review how to initialize a MotherDuck instance, visit the [MotherDuck documentation](https://motherduck.com/docs/getting-started/connect-query-from-python/installation-authentication).
 You will need to create an account and generate a token.

 The executable script takes as input a list of coordinates and extracts weather data for each coordinate.
-The script then concatenates all the dataframes and saves the result into a CSV file.
+The script then concatenates all the data frames and saves the result into a CSV file.
 The CSV file is then uploaded to a Motherduck instance.

 You can create a Python script called `dataextraction.py` with the following code.
 The code has four functions: `extract_weather_by_lat_lon`, `transform_json_to_dataframe`, `extraction_df_lat_lon`, and `save_to_motherduck`.